This section includes a few tiny exmaple programs to demontrate how

 This is a simple programming language that parses a source file and then compiles the program to either an interpreted bytecode set or to

-native code using a ccg
+native code using a ccg-based dynamic code generator.

 The example sources are too large for inclusion in this document, and can be found in the directory exampes/lang.